fredrukundo/TEST-FRONT/Task1/README.md

 ## Installation

-To install and run the project locally, follow these steps:
+To install and run the project locally, follow these steps :

 1. **Clone the repository:**